 This math problem is a simple programming instruction.
 The + sign tells the computer to add the numbers 2 and 2.
 Table 2-1 lists the other math symbols available in Python.
 The - sign will subtract numbers.
 The * asterisk will multiply numbers.
 The / slash will divide numbers.

 Table 2-1: The various math operators in Python.

-When used in this way, +, -, *, and / are called operators because they tell the computer to perform the specified operation on the numbers surrounding them.
+When used in this way, +, -, *, and / are called operators.
+Operators tell Python what to do with the numbers surrounding them.

 Figure 2-2: What the IDLE window looks like after entering instructions.

 Figure 2-3: An expression is a made up of values and operators.

 In the 2 + 2 example, notice that there can be any amount of spaces between the values and operators.
 However, always start instructions at the beginning of the line when entering them into the interactive shell.